Hum 110 Alumni Book Club Syllabus

 Assignments

-• Du Bois, “Of Our Spiritual Strivings,” and “Coming of John,” Souls of Black Folk, Chapters 1 and 13 [BOOK].
+• W.E.B Du Bois, “Of Our Spiritual Strivings,” and “Coming of John,” Souls of Black Folk, Chapters 1 and 13 [BOOK].

-• E.B.
-Du Bois, “Credo” and “Souls of White Folk,” in Darkwater: Voices from Within the Veil, (New York, Schocken Books, 1969), vii-viii, 3-4, 29-52.
+• W.E.B Du Bois, “Credo” and “Souls of White Folk,” in Darkwater: Voices from Within the Veil, (New York, Schocken Books, 1969), vii-viii, 3-4, 29-52.

 • Booker T. Washington, “Industrial Education for the Negro,” in The Negro Problem (New York: Pott & Co., 1903).